eloblo/OOP_EX2/README.md

 to reach the pokemon with minimal movement and as fast as possible. the class contains:

-ar: current arena of the game.
+* ar: current arena of the game.
-agT: the current Agent object he is managing, along of with variables to store all the agent's data.
+* agT: the current Agent object he is managing, along of with variables to store all the agent's data.
-pokemon: the current target of the current agent. black List: a list of pokemons' postion that are not allowed to be targeted, except their allocated agents.
+* pokemon: the current target of the current agent.
+* black List: a list of pokemons' postion that are not allowed to be targeted, except their allocated agents.
-graph: the graph that the level is built on.
+* graph: the graph that the level is built on.
-graphAlgo: a DWGraph_Algo objects that claculate paths and distances for the agents.
+* graphAlgo: a DWGraph_Algo objects that claculate paths and distances for the agents.
-AC: number of total agents in the game.
+* AC: total number of agents in the game.
-reset: a counter that when reached is limit will triger a reset to avoid congestions.
+* reset: a counter that when reached is limit will triger a reset to avoid congestions.

 ### Arena